Furnished Holiday Lets – abolition of special tax rules

 A more detailed appraisal of the March Budget announcement relevant to FHLs was covered in our bespoke brochure on this matter.
 Our updated version and further guidance will be published in due course.

-A live webinar on the detail and implications of these changes is planned for 4 September.
-To book please click the orange button below:
+A live webinar was hosted on the detail and implications of these changes on 4 September.
+To view the recording, get in touch below.

 For our brochure covering the March Budget announcements, please click here.